Zhaoxiangyun/amt_tool/README.md

 python approve_assignments.py --assignment_ids_file=examples/image_sentence/assignment_ids.txt
 ```

+### Sentinel Checking
+I think the best way to do sentinel checking is to do if off-line when you get the results from the workers.
+You can disapprove the HITs labeled by bad workers and re-submit another group of HITs that needs to be re-labeled again on MTurk.

+However, you can always write some Javascript code to do online sentinel checking.
+You can disallow the workers to submit their HITs at all if they have got too many sentinel examples wrongly labeled.
+But you still need to do off-line double check to make sure your collected data is valid.

+Check `hit_templates/image_select_with_sentinel_checking.html` for the HTML template for online sentinel checking.

 ### Delete HITs
 Once your HITs are completed and you have saved the results, you can delete the HITs from Amazon's database with the following command:
 ```